rizkilaks/DivvyBikes/README.md

 For casual users, paying an annual membership is definitely much cheaper and time-saving than paying as casual rider.
 But how about other transportation?
 Well, we can take a look at the information below, which was obtained from Divvy Bikes official website, [click here](https://ride.divvybikes.com/pricing).

-- Annual Membership costs $108/year for unlimited 45-minute ride.
+- Annual Membership costs $108/year for unlimited 45-minute ride
-- Day Pass costs $15 for unlimited 3-hour ride in a 24-hour period.
+- Day Pass costs $15 for unlimited 3-hour ride in a 24-hour period
-- Single Ride costs $3.30 for a 30-minute ride.
+- Single Ride costs $3.30 for a 30-minute ride
-- After reaching the time limit, all plans above costs extra $0.15/minute.
+- After reaching the time limit, all plans above costs extra $0.15/minute
 - A single train and bus ride costs $2.50 and $2.25, respectively.
-There are also 1 Day Pass and 1 Month Pass that costs $5 and $75, respectively.
+There are also 1 Day Pass and 1 Month Pass that costs $5 and $75, respectively

 Annual membership is a must buy for casual users if the price is that low in compared to other options.
 In addition, Divvy Bikes also has University Membership and Divvy for Business programs that makes the pricing even cheaper.